-Information about (Primary) Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.
+Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 On this page we’ve tried to collect pointers to information that others have found helpful.